Use this shopping list to help you tick off everything you need to buy before you welcome home your new puppy.

 Get your puppy used to water and being washed and gradually introduce grooming in short sessions.
 Use a puppy-friendly shampoo and find the right brush for your puppy as different breeds of dogs will need different types of brush.

 For example, a short-haired puppy may need a rubber toothed brush or a short bristle brush.
 Breeds with medium to long coats might need a gentle de-tangling every day to keep them knot-free.
-Check out our video tutorial on how to groom your dog at home.

 8. Toothpaste and brush